yizheng1709/Rubytopia/README.md

 Rubytopia
-One Paragraph of project description goes here
+One Paragraph of project description goes here ***
 #######Describe what this project does?
+#walkthrough of the game

 This initially appeared on gist, but as I can no longer open that page as there are too many comments, I have moved it here.

 Summary
 Getting Started

-Runing the tests
-Deployment
-Built With
+Built With #optional
 Contributing
 Versioning
 Authors